-Good Samaritans help rescue 3 people from southwest Denver house fire
+Good Samaritan brothers help rescue 3 people from southwest Denver house fire

 Crews said the fire began in a detached garage in the backyard, then spread quickly to the house.

-The good Samaritans realized the three adults living in the home were still inside when they went inside to get them out.
+The brothers realized the three adults living in the home were still inside when they went inside to get them out.

-One was overcome by the smoke, but not before they got the three outside.
+Both were overcome by the smoke, but not before they got the three outside.

-Firefighters took one of the good Samaritans and the three residents to a hospital for treatment of minor injuries.
+Firefighters the good Samaritans and the three residents to a hospital for treatment of minor injuries.
+The brothers have since been released.

 No one was burned, fire crews said.
 The cause of the fire is under investigation.